ArseniyShestakov/hamster/content/post/thejourneyoffantasy.md

 The Stormlight Archive:
 ------------------
-So it's time to leave few words about Sanderson masterpiece that I saved for the last and read it in December 2018.
+So it's time to leave few words about Sanderson's crown jewel  that I saved for the last and read it in December 2018.
 As always author present us with a world unlike any other, another hard magic system and lots of politics.
 Big part of this series is life stories of flawed main characters and their upbringing.
 This time characters are flawed mostly in a good way and each book tell a very personal story of single primary character.
 Secondary characters also interesting because unlike previous books far more of them represent shades of grey rather than generic bad and good guys.

 Structure of the books need special note as well because switching between different point of views and world-building and character introducing interludes is done extremely well.
 Each time chapter of specific character is finished you can't wait to continue their story and it's give you that thrill of just one more chapter, then another.
 Yet there are no big cliffhangers to make it annoying since every book have amazing ending with a good payoff.